corda/corda-docs/content/en/docs/corda-enterprise/4.5/cordapps/state-persistence.md

 #### Manually flushing intermediate database sessions

-Manually flushing `withEntityManager` sessions was touched on in the example above.
-You will need to manually `flush` database changes to the underlying database transaction for two reasons:
+You need to manually `flush` database changes to the underlying database transaction for two reasons:

 - __Handling database errors__: Handle any possible database errors that occur from the `flush` within the `withEntityManager` block.
 - __Survive non-database errors__: Keep your database changes even if a non-database error is thrown out of the `withEntityManager` block.